Belarus' Balancing Act

 Carpenter noted that the bilateral relationship between the United States and Belarus is still clouded by US concern for rule of law and human rights abuses by the authoritarian Belarusian regime, but he and Wallender pointed to the possibility of education exchanges as a first step to restoring some meaningful ties between the two countries.

 On Ukraine, Kravchenko said that his country wants “to contribute as much as possible to any attempt to end the crisis.”
-He pointed to the hosting of the Minsk Protocol process, which attempted to find a negotiated end to the conflict with Russia.
+He pointed to the hosting of the Minsk Protocol process, which attempted to find a negotiated end to the conflict.

 Ultimately, Kravchenko stated that Minsk’s desire is “to be friends with everybody, including the Euro-Atlantic community.”